nathanfarlow/SymbolicDerivative/README.md

 # SymbolicDerivative
+This project is now deprecated!
+Use the updated program here: https://github.com/nathanfarlow/PineappleCAS

 A symbolic derivative solver for TI 84+ CE calculators

 You can download the current build from bin/DERIV.8xp until I set it up in github's releases.
 As of right now, the program uses the equation in Y1 and solves for the in respect to X and puts the derivative in Y2.